AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case-use-scenario-planner.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td> <p>You must purchase an additional license for the Adobe Workfront Scenario Planner to access functionality described in this article.</p> <p>For information about obtaining the Workfront Scenario Planner, see <a href="../../../scenario-planner/access-needed-to-use-sp.md" class="MCXref xref">Access needed to use the Adobe Workfront Scenario Planner</a>. </p> </td>
+   <td> <p>You must purchase an additional license for the Adobe Workfront Scenario Planner to access functionality described in this article.</p> <p>For information about obtaining the Workfront Scenario Planner, see <a href="../../../scenario-planner/access-needed-to-use-sp.md" class="MCXref xref">Access needed to use the Scenario Planner</a>. </p> </td>
   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>